BimberLab/nimble/README.md

 # Documentation

-Detailed documentation can be found at the [GitHub wiki](https://github.com/BimberLab/nimble/wiki).
+Detailed documentation can be found at the [wiki](https://github.com/BimberLab/nimble/wiki).

 The source code for the backend aligner can be found [here](https://github.com/BimberLab/nimble-aligner).